James Abankwah: 2022 season

-On 25 January 2022, it was announced that the club had sold Abankwah to Italian Serie A side Udinese for an undisclosed fee believed to a record fee paid for a League of Ireland player, believed to be in the region of €800,000 plus add ons.
+On 25 January 2022, it was announced that the club had sold Abankwah to Italian Serie A side Udinese for an undisclosed fee believed to a record fee paid for a League of Ireland player (at the time), believed to be in the region of €800,000 plus add ons.
 As part of the transfer, he was loaned back to St Patrick's Athletic until 30 June 2022, in order to allow him complete his Leaving Certificate exams at his school, Adamstown Community College, alongside playing for the club.
-Before the season started, manager Tim Clancy stated that there were no ‘no limitations’ set out by Udinese on Abankwah's playing time, while he also mentioned ‘It’ll be a pleasure to work with him’ during his loan.
+Before the season started, manager Tim Clancy stated that there were 'no limitations' set out by Udinese on Abankwah's playing time, while he also mentioned 'It'll be a pleasure to work with him' during his loan.

 On 11 February 2022, Abankwah was in the starting XI in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, eventually being replaced by Tom Grivosti in the 76th minute due to an injury, as his side lost 5–4 on penalties after a 1–1 draw.
 On 18 February 2022, in the opening league game of the season away to Dublin rivals Shelbourne, Abankwah played his first full 90 minutes of his senior career with his performance in the 3–0 win at Tolka Park drawing comparisons in his playing style to that of former St Patrick's Athletic and Manchester United defender Paul McGrath.

 Udinese

-On 25 January 2022, it was announced that Abankwah had signed for Serie A club Udinese on a four-and-a-half year contract.
+On 25 January 2022, it was announced that Abankwah had signed for Serie A club Udinese on a four-and-a-half-year contract.
 Ahead of joining up with the team in the summer of 2022, Abankwah revealed that he was taking Italian language lessons twice a week.
 Abankwah made his unofficial debut for the club on 13 July 2022, playing the second half of an 11–0 friendly win over Rapid Lienz.
 On 20 July 2022, it was announced that Abankwah's squad number would be the number 14.
+Abankwah made his debut for the club on 2 April 2023, replacing Sandi Lovrić from the bench in a defeat away to Bologna.
+He then made his first Serie A start on 4 June, in a 0–1 loss against Juventus, with manager Andrea Sottil stating after the match that Abankwah was one of the players that are "the future of Udinese".